singularityhub/sregistry/docs/_docs/plugins/google_build/README.md

 CONTAINER_SIGNED_URL_EXPIRE_SECONDS=10
 ```

 This can be much smaller than 10, as we only need it to endure for the POST.
+I've tested and found
+that 3-5 seconds is about right.

 ### Build Expiration